-However, as WaterAid has argued previously, it is important that this increased ambition does not result in an exclusive focus on the top rungs of the service ladder.
+However, it is important that this increased ambition does not result in an exclusive focus on the top rungs of the service ladder.
 The concept of progressive realisation is central to both SDG6 and the human right to water and sanitation.
 Similarly, the SDG rallying cry of ‘leave no one behind’ requires the progressive reduction of inequalities.
 This demands that we prioritise improvements for those with the lowest levels of service and ensure they continue to climb the WASH service ladder until safely managed services become the norm for everyone.

 What do the new data tell us about use of WASH services?

 In the new report, JMP estimates that in 2015:

 - For drinking water

 - 71% of the global population (5.2 billion people) used a safely managed service